Zainab al-Khawaja: Forced Exile

 Even though Al-Khawaja was released there are still charges against her and she remained under threat of being re-arrested at any time.
-After the Bahraini authorities told the Danish embassy that they would arrest her if she remained in the kingdom, Al-Hawajah, who has Danish-Bahraini dual citizenship, fled to Denmark immediately upon her release.
+After the Bahraini authorities told the Danish embassy that they would arrest her if she remained in the kingdom, Al-Khawaja, who has Danish-Bahraini dual citizenship, fled to Denmark immediately upon her release.
 She announced her exile from Bahrain on Twitter.

 Al-Khawaja continues her work abroad alongside her sister, Maryam, who was also exiled several years earlier, in 2014, after the government began prosecuting her in reprisal for her activism.

 In September 2018, al-Khawaja joined a hunger strike outside her country's embassy in London, demanding medical aid and better treatment for prisoners in Bahrain.
 She also announced that she would be launching a hunger strike in solidarity with Ali Mushaima, a Bahraini activist who was briefly hospitalised on his 36th day of a hunger strike.